- Public health infrastructure

 This article is part of a series of COVID-19 resources on health equity.

-Marginalized and minoritized patients have and will suffer disproportionally during the COVID-19 crisis.
+Marginalized and minoritized patients have and will suffer disproportionally during the COVID-19 crisis due to the inequities in society perpetuated by systematic practices.
 The AMA is answering frequently asked questions on health equity in the pandemic response to equip physicians with the consciousness, tools and resources to confront inequities.

 What role does public health infrastructure play in the COVID-19 response?